droosma/blog/content/post/exploring-opentelemetry/index.md

       - loki
 ```

-Here we link Grafana to Loki as it needs to be able to reach it.
-We also need to configure Grafana to use Loki as a datasource.
+Here, we link Grafana to Loki as it must be able to access it.
+We also have to configure Grafana to use Loki as a data source.
 This is done in the `grafana-datasources.yaml` file:

 ```yaml
 # config file version